drips-network/docs/docs/claim-your-repository.md

 ## How funds reach projects

 On Drips, individuals or organizations wishing to financially support their dependencies [can do so with a _Drip List_](support-your-dependencies).
-Funds sent to Drip Lists are automatically _split_ to its recipients (projects, Ethereum addresses, or other Drip Lists) once per week.
+Funds sent to Drip Lists are automatically _split_ to its recipients (projects, Ethereum addresses, or other Drip Lists) monthly, on the last Thursday of every month.
 When funds reach a project from a Drip List, they are further split according to the project's dependencies and maintainers, resulting in a global, fundable _dependency tree_.

 <Figure caption="Funds enter the Drips Dependency Tree through Drip Lists, and are automatically split down to projects." src="/img/introduction/splitting_graph.png" />